phantomcurve/Factory.Solution/README.md

 6. Open MySQL Workbench and select Administration tab in upper left of navigator window
 7. Select `Data Import/Restore`
 8. Select `Import from Self-Contained File`
-9. Navigate to Factory.Solution folder and select tim_roth.sql
+9. Navigate to Factory.Solution folder and select `tim_roth.sql`
-10. With the `Default Schema to be Imported To` dropopdown menu, select `New`
+10. With the `Default Schema to be Imported To` dropdown menu, select `New`
 11. Name your new schema `factory` and click `ok`
 12. Click `Start Import` at bottom right of navigator window